con-j-e/akdof-monorepo-draft-0/projects/README.md

 Entry point for execution of all Python code.

 ### `start.ps1`
-Executable that triggers all work done by the project.
+PowerShell script that triggers all work done by the project.
 Handles capture of any stderr output as well as exit code logging.

 ### `README.md`
 A high-level overview of why this project exists, what it does, and any contextual information a new developer would need to effectively maintain it.